apache/kvrocks-website/docs/supported-commands.md

 :::note

-To guarantee the correctness of client SDK, we rename the `CLUSTER` command to `CLUSTER𐄂` to prevent the topology can being modified casually, but we can still use the `CLUSTER` command to fetch the cluster topology information.
+To guarantee the correctness of client SDK, we rename the `CLUSTER` command to `CLUSTERX` to prevent the topology can being modified casually, but we can still use the `CLUSTER` command to fetch the cluster topology information.

 :::